You're viewing an archived version of this project. Please visit the new Big Give site to find current fundraising campaigns.

 Nurturing emerging operatic talent, and more

-BCO reaches its 27th annual season.
-Over many years we have created numerous performing opportunities for the finest young professional singers, helped to launch careers, and steered a brave course through the byways of rare 18thC opera. presenting many important UK premières.
+BCO reached its 25th Anniversary season in 2018 and now looks ahead.
+Over the years we've created numerous performing opportunities for the finest young professional singers, helping launch careers, and steering a brave course through the byways of rare 18thC opera, giving many major UK premières

 July 2019 - December 2019